toolplayer/snapmetrics/README.md

 - `getCounts(): Record<TimeWindow, number>`

-  Retrieve the count of values for each time window.
+  Retrieves the count of values for all time windows.

 - `getSums(): Record<TimeWindow, number>`

-  Retrieve the sum of values for each time window.
+  Retrieves the sum of values for all time windows.

 - `getAverages(): Record<TimeWindow, number>`

-  Retrieve rolling averages for each time window.
+  Retrieves the rolling averages for all time windows.

 ## Contribution